-In the lead up to the final phase of the MAS derivative reporting regulations, our team has found that some firms are unaware they are captured under the regime.
+With the final phase of the MAS derivative reporting regulations now in force, our team has found that some firms are unaware they are captured under the regime.
 This is why we’ve developed the MAS Assessment Tool.

 We recommend using our MAS Assessment Tool if you are unsure about whether you: